Property Tax Protection Program

 We make property taxes one and done.

-One-third of all Fort Bend County property owners protested their taxes in 2023, the highest number seen so far.
-116,510 protests divided among homes, commercial properties, industrial plants, and apartment blocks totaling an estimated value of $79.77 billion. $44.97 billion in homes was protested alone.
-Featuring some of the highest property taxes in the United States, it is no wonder that Fort Bend County residents know how to stand their ground against an aggressive Fort Bend Central Appraisal District (FBCAD).
-Join O’Connor’s Property Tax Protection Program(TM) today and have your property taxes fought for you annually.
+One-third of all Fort Bend County property owners protested their taxes in 2024, one of the highest numbers seen so far.
+126,410 protests divided among homes, commercial properties, industrial plants, and apartment blocks totaling an estimated value of $28.09 billion. $98.32 billion in homes was protested alone.
+Featuring some of the highest property taxes in the United States, it is no wonder that local residents know how to stand their ground against an aggressive Fort Bend Central Appraisal District (FBCAD).
+Join O’Connor’s Property Tax Protection Program™ today and have your taxes fought for you annually.
 There is never an upfront cost to pay or a hidden fee to surprise you, and best yet, you only pay if you lower your taxes.
 Enroll, relax, and save.

 Total Parcels and Total Protests FBCADSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.